Everything you will need to do before departing

 Students are permitted to travel on after the end of the program but they must book their return flight to Canada through the travel agent assigned to your program.
 If your students travel on, they are responsible for communicating their plans to the travel agent at the time they submit their air letter (travel information form).
 They are also responsible for submitting their assignments by the dates on the course outline unless an extension is provided by you.

-Your GSP Advisor will host one mandatory pre-departure session that will include you as an instructor, teaching assistants (if applicable), and students.
-This session will focus on intercultural competency development, safety abroad, conflict resolution, and group dynamics.
+Your Global Learning Advisor will host one mandatory pre-departure session that will include you as an instructor, teaching assistants (if applicable), and students.
+This session will focus on intercultural capacity development, safety abroad, conflict resolution, and group dynamics.
+The nature of this session will vary based on the nature of your program and the region of the world that you may be visiting.
+We will work with you to design an orientation that meets the needs of your program - both online and/or travel.

-Students will also be required to complete online modules on D2L, organized by Study Abroad, before departure.
+Students will also be required to complete online modules on D2L, organized by UCI Study Abroad, before their departure.

 Your group may also need additional sessions depending on your programming.
-This may include, first aid training, travel clinics, swim assessments, etc. Work with your GSP Advisor to make these arrangements for your students.
+This may include, first aid training, travel clinics, or even swim assessments.
+Your Global Learning Advisor will work with you and our stakeholders to make these arrangements for your students.

 Managing cash advance funds while in the field in crucial to the program’s success as all programs are cost recovery.